qiujiyan/ofpp/README.md

+# Fork From  XU Xianghua

+some bug fix

 # Ofpp
 Ofpp stands for OpenFOAM Python Parser.
 It is a simple Python library for parsing data or mesh in OpenFOAM output files to Numpy array.
 Both ascii and binary format are supported.